May 25, 2026 · AI

 The cost of running that AI inference has been the bottleneck.
 AI-powered directories, search agents, and recommendation tools all run on tokens, and at GPT-5.5 list pricing of roughly $30 per million output tokens, continuous AI-driven discovery was uneconomical at scale.
 When that price drops to roughly $0.87 per million output tokens, the math flips.
 Tools that were marginal yesterday become viable tomorrow, and a much larger volume of AI agents enters the discovery pipeline.

 For brands and creators publishing on social, the practical consequence is straightforward: a growing share of queries about your category will be answered by an AI layer before they ever surface as a click on your profile.
-If your social footprint is inconsistent or stale, that AI layer won’t describe you confidently, and it won’t recommend you at all.
+If your footprint is inconsistent or stale, that AI layer won’t describe you confidently, and it won’t recommend you at all.

 What’s New and How It Works